bluefin-developer-portal/WooCommercePlugin/bluefin-payment-gateway/README.md

+> 📘 Authorization + Manual Capture
+>
-One of the most common use cases of **Authorization + Manual Capture** is when an order requires shipping (shipping-related information including address, etc).
+> One of the most common use cases of **Authorization + Manual Capture** is when an order requires shipping (shipping-related information including address, etc).
 Upon the order having been shipped to the customer, the merchant manually captures the authorization - completing the order.
+>

-In the case of Bluefin authorization transaction, note that the status of the WooCommerce order is `On hold`.
+> In the case of Bluefin authorization transaction, note that the status of the WooCommerce order is `On hold`.
 Upon capture, it is `Completed`.
+>

-For the tutorial of authorization and capturing a WooCommerce order via the Bluefin Plugin, see below.
+> For the tutorial of authorization and capturing a WooCommerce order via the Bluefin Plugin, see below.
+>

-Also check out [Order Statuses in WooCommerce](https://woocommerce.com/document/managing-orders/order-statuses/#order-statuses-in-woocommerce) and [WooCommerce | Authorize and capture](https://woocommerce.com/document/woopayments/settings-guide/authorize-and-capture/).
+> Also check out [Order Statuses in WooCommerce](https://woocommerce.com/document/managing-orders/order-statuses/#order-statuses-in-woocommerce) and [WooCommerce | Authorize and capture](https://woocommerce.com/document/woopayments/settings-guide/authorize-and-capture/).